michaelrse/mc_dc_activity/README.md

 ## Create Data Stream

 Just make sure that the schema for the Data Stream looks like this.
-You can copy paste the file and save it into a .yaml file and upload it for your Data Stream schema.
+You can copy paste the schema and save it into a .yaml file and upload it for your Data Stream schema.
 Don’t forget to include the object name of the data stream!

 ```
 openapi: 3.0.3